-The CAPER is a report required of HUD grant recipients on the accomplishments and progress toward fulfilling adopted Consolidated Plan goals.
+The CAPER is a report required of HUD grant recipients on the accomplishments and progress in their implementation of projects and programs listed and described in the corresponding Annual Action Plan (AAP) and the goals outlined in the Consolidated Plan (Con Plan).
 Specifically, this CAPER reports on the outcomes, progress and expenditures of the CDBG, ESG, and Neighborhood Stabilization Program (NSP) programs conducted during Fiscal Year 2016-2017, by the members participating in the Urban County, as well as a summary of accomplishments for the non-profit agencies that were awarded public services grants from both the CDBG and ESG programs.
 The CAPER also includes an assessment of the five-year objectives of the Urban County's 2015-2020 Consolidated Plan (Con Plan).
-Attachment "1" consists of the Urban County's Fiscal Year 2016-2017 Draft CAPER prepared for public review.
+Attachment 1 consists of the Urban County's Fiscal Year 2016-2017 Draft CAPER.

 The Urban County received \$2,171,255 in Fiscal Year 2016-2017 for CDBG and \$197,836 for ESG activities.
-The chart below provides a summary of the funding distribution among Urban County members:
+The chart below includes the distribution of the allocations.
+All funds were allocated to specific projects and/or activities.